Wanyi-Huang/PopGene_Plot/README.md

 # PopGene_Plot
-R scripts for visualizing population genetic analyses (PopGene).
 <h1>Overview</h1>

-<p>The script [ABBABABAwindows.py](https://github.com/simonhmartin/genomics_general) performs analyses described in Martin et al. 2015, MBE, compurting the D statistic and f estimators in windows across the genome.</p>
+Statistical analysis in population genetic (PopGene) studies is essential for interpreting genetic data and understanding evolutionary processes.
+We produce R scripts to visualize the data from the statistical analysis.</p>
+<p><strong>absolute divergence (dxy)</strong></p>
+<p>This statistic measures the genetic divergence between two populations based on nucleotide differences.</p>
+The dxy values between populations or isolates are calculated in a sliding window using [popgenWindows.py]((https://github.com/simonhmartin/genomics_general) in Genomics_general.
+<p><strong>modified D statistic</strong></p>
+<p>The modified D statistic (fd) is an extension of the traditional D statistic (also known as the ABBA-BABA statistic) used in population genetics to detect gene flow between closely related species.</p>
-<p>The modified fd test with 100-kb sliding windows and 10-kb steps is performed as described using ABBABABAwindows.py in Genomics_general.
-Three populations and one outgroup are used with the relationship (((P1, P2), P3), O), where P1 is closer to P2 than P3.
-Positive fd values are considered as introgression signals and visualized in dot plots using the R package ‘ggplot2’.</p>
+<p>The fd test with sliding windows and steps is performed using [ABBABABAwindows.py](https://github.com/simonhmartin/genomics_general) in Genomics_general .
+Three populations and one outgroup are used with the relationship (((P1, P2), P3), O), where P1 is closer to P2 than P3.</p>
+<p><strong>Nucleotide diversity</strong></p>
+<p>Nucleotide diversity (pi) is a key concept in population genetics that measures the genetic variation within a population.
+It quantifies how different the DNA sequences are among individuals at specific loci, providing insights into the population’s evolutionary history and adaptability.</p>
+<p>The pi is calculated among isolates using the [Vcftools 0.1.16](https://vcftools.github.io/index.html) with sliding windows.</p>
+<p><strong>The dxy, fd, and pi values are visualized using the R package ‘ggplot2’.</strong></p>

 <h1>System Requirements</h1>
 <h2>Hardware Requirements</h2>